jkutner/jkutner.github.com/_posts/2015-12-01-java-boot-time.md

 {% endhighlight %}

 While this will improve startup time, it’s [generally discouraged in production systems](https://blogs.oracle.com/buck/entry/never_disable_bytecode_verification_in) for security and other reasons.

+## By Example

+If you want to see how fast a Java app can and shuold start up, try the Spark example in the guide for [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java).

+If you prefer Gradle, try the guide for [Getting Started with Gradle on Heroku](https://devcenter.heroku.com/articles/getting-started-with-gradle-on-heroku) guide, which uses Ratpack.

 ## Will it get better?